micahlt/freethecaptive/README.md

 sudo apt install -y iptables
 ```

-### Set up the secondary WiFi card
+### Set up a secondary WiFi card

-Like I mentioned earlier, the Raspberry Pi 3 requires a secondary WiFi card.
-I got one that did not require drivers and was easily recognized in `lsusb`.
+Like I mentioned earlier, the Raspberry Pi 3 requires a secondary WiFi card.  **Your device may not!**  I got one that did not require drivers and was easily recognized in `lsusb`.
 However, I ran into another problem.
 By default, `wpa_supplicant` (the network manager on Raspbian) has a generic configuration for all adapters, meaning that when I plugged in the adapter it automatically connected to the same network as the Pi's integrated WiFi radio.
 There is a way to change this, though.
 The following steps are taken from [this Stack Exchange question](https://raspberrypi.stackexchange.com/a/104717/146567).

 1. **Find your adapter names**